UofC-GNCTR-2024/Logo/README.md

 ## Versioning
 A commit with a tag (v1.0.0) means that this is a version ready for use, and all three files mentioned above match each other and correspond to the same design.
-Do not push a tagged release unless your commit includes a `plain` and `optimized` file that you JUST exported.
+Do not tag a release unless your commit includes a PNG and a `plain` and `optimized` file that you JUST exported.

 This repo uses semantic versioning.